Peugeot E-5008 review

 Peugeot E-5008 alternatives

-The Peugeot E-5008 will be an ideal choice for anyone with a keen sense of style who needs a large SUV that can seat seven people or just offers a huge amount of space.
-This is a genuine seven-seater that offers a comfortable, refined driving experience, with a stunning and spacious interior.
+The Peugeot E-5008 will be ideal for anyone with a keen sense of style who needs a large SUV that can seat seven people or just offers a huge amount of space.
+This is a genuine seven-seater that offers a comfortable, refined driving experience, and a stunning and spacious interior.
 Yet it will cost similar money to other electric family cars like the Skoda Enyaq, Ford Explorer and Hyundai Ioniq 5.

 As we’ve mentioned, there are very few electric cars available with seven seats to rival the E-5008.
 There’s the Volkswagen ID.
 Buzz LWB, Mercedes EQB and Kia EV9, but all of them are more expensive than the Peugeot.